 One-way travel insurance coverage differs between insurance providers and policies.
-The following highlights certain inclusions you could expect in many one-way policies (some up to certain limits):
+There are certain inclusions you can typically expect in many one-way policies (some up to certain limits), like:

-- Additional accommodation and travel expenses from unforseen illness or injury
+- Additional accommodation and travel expenses from unforeseen illness or injury

-- Personal liability, including legal liability if you accidently cause bodily injury or accidental loss or damage to a third party’s property while overseas
+- Personal liability, including legal liability if you accidentally cause bodily injury or accidental loss or damage to a third party’s property while overseas

 - Negligence leading to loss of personal property and valuables